SymfonyId/symfony-docs-id/components/event_dispatcher/introduction.rst

 EventDispatcher aware Events and Listeners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 2.4
-    Since Symfony 2.4, the current event name and the ``EventDispatcher``
-    itself are passed to the listeners as additional arguments.

-The ``EventDispatcher`` always passes the dispatched event, the event's name
+The ``EventDispatcher`` always injects a reference to itself in the passed event
+object.
+This means that all listeners have direct access to the
+``EventDispatcher`` object that notified the listener via the passed ``Event``
+object's :method:`Symfony\\Component\\EventDispatcher\\Event::getDispatcher`
+method.

-and a reference to itself to the listeners.
-This can be used in some advanced
-usages of the ``EventDispatcher`` like dispatching other events in listeners,
+This can lead to some advanced applications of the ``EventDispatcher`` including
-event chaining or even lazy loading of more listeners into the dispatcher
+letting listeners dispatch other events, event chaining or even lazy loading of
-object as shown in the following examples.
+more listeners into the dispatcher object.
+Examples follow:

 Lazy loading listeners::

     use Symfony\Component\EventDispatcher\Event;
-    use Symfony\Component\EventDispatcher\EventDispatcherInterface;
     use Acme\StoreBundle\Event\StoreSubscriber;

     class Foo
     {
         private $started = false;

-        public function myLazyListener(Event $event, $eventName, EventDispatcherInterface $dispatcher)
+        public function myLazyListener(Event $event)
         {
             if (false === $this->started) {
                 $subscriber = new StoreSubscriber();
-                $dispatcher->addSubscriber($subscriber);
+                $event->getDispatcher()->addSubscriber($subscriber);
             }

             $this->started = true;